-D. Non-uniform Traffic
+8.4 Non-uniform Traffic

+Next, we compare the algorithms given non-uniform traffic.
+Two synthetic patterns are used: uniform-random [58] and bit-permutation [59].
+The uniform-random pattern is created by uniformly randomly choosing one destination for each source node.
+The bit-permutation pattern is a pattern where each node sends packet to exactly one other node, and receives packet from exactly one node.
+Note that even though the choice of destination node in the traffic patterns is uniform, both traffic patterns are non-uniform, since after the traffic patterns are determined, each node is sending packets to a single specific destination only.

-Next, we compare the algorithms using non-uniform traffic.
-We rely on the permutation synthetic pattern.
-The permutation pattern is a random traffic pattern where each node sends exactly one packet to exactly one random node, and receives exactly one packet from exactly one random node.
-Fig. 6 shows the distribution of the simulation results with the random-greedy and latency-based algorithms on the $8 \times 8$ Torus and $8 \times 8$ Mesh topologies for the permutation traffic pattern.
-It is generated using several random simulation runs.
-In all cases the latency-based algorithm achieves a better distribution.
+Figures 5 and 6 show the distribution of the simulation results with the random-greedy and latency-based algorithms on the $8 \times 8$ Torus and $8 \times 8$ Mesh topologies for the uniform-random and bit-permutation traffic patterns, respectively.
+In all cases the latency-based algorithm achieves a slightly better distribution.

-E. Analytical Evaluation
+8.5 Analytical Evaluation

-We now want to study the tradeoff between the additional capacity needed in the Torus NoC topology
+We now want to study the tradeoff between the additional capacity needed in the Torus NoC topology when compared to the Mesh NoC topology, and the resulting additional performance.
+Figure 7 compares the performance ratio and the capacity ratio of the Torus and the Mesh NoC topologies.